Alaeddine2/petStore/README.md

 This is the first startup class and I have replaced `MaterialApp` from `material.dart` by `GetMaterialApp` from Getx package to allow Get routing, then I have initializated my routes extending from routes.dart.

-**Listning to pets**
+**Listening to pets**

 To fetch the pets data in a store I have created as a first step the models of a pet,its category and a tag. then I have created the view of the page as you can see In the picture:

 ![alt text](https://i.ibb.co/qmWgxSj/Screenshot-20220722-142455.jpg)

-NB: I have declared petStorePage as a ``statelessWidgets`` and this one of the most feature of Getx that make it unnecessairy for our pages to be a ``StatefulWidgets`` anymore, and this will help us make the app faster.
+NB: I have declared petStorePage as a ``statelessWidgets`` and this one of the most feature of Getx that make it unnecessary for our pages to be a ``StatefulWidgets`` anymore, and this will help us make the app faster.

 After creating the UI I have crafted its controller (you will get more infos in code comments), on controller creation the system